rboman77/python_cplusplus/README.md

 ## C++ Class Defintion

 This is the C++ class to call from python.
-The integer\_range() method is particularly interesting because it returns and STL vector.
+The integer\_range() method is particularly interesting because it returns an STL vector.
 Pybind11 converts the STL vector into a python list.